Christmas charcuterie board ideas

 What to put on a Christmas charcuterie board

-“A well-crafted charcuterie board is all about variety,” says Jessica Summer of Mouse & Grape.
+“A well crafted charcuterie board is all about variety,” says Jessica Summer of Mouse & Grape.
 “Aim to incorporate a diverse selection of cheeses, meats, fruits, and accompaniments.”

 As cheesemongers know, your pairing selection can make or break a sharing platter.
 “Pairing is an art in itself, where certain meats and cheeses can elevate another’s flavours.
-For instance, the saltiness of prosciutto beautifully complements the creaminess of brie.”
+For instance, the saltiness of prosciutto beautifully complements the creaminess of Brie.”

 And as ever when choosing what to put on a charcuterie board, consider textures as well as taste.
 “By blending soft cheeses with hard cheeses, crunchy crackers, juicy fruits, and a variety of meat charcuteries, you create a sensory experience for your guests,” she adds.

-These accompaniments can help transform a board into something extraordinary.
+Andrew agrees that colourful ingredients will make your display pop – and here you can add some Christmas flair too.
+He suggests fresh rosemary, figs, dried apricots and chestnuts to transform a board into something extraordinary.
 “Palate cleansers like olives, pickles or artichokes, as well as sweet additions like jams, honeys or chutneys, can provide that perfect balance of flavours,” Jessica says.

-How to arrange your Christmas charcuterie board
+Christmas charcuterie board inspiration

-He says to avoid rushing through the process.
+How far in advance should you prepare a charcuterie board? - Andrew says to avoid rushing through the process.
 “Give yourself plenty of time to prepare the board and fold the meats into shapes.”
 Positioning is important, too.
-“Bear in mind to keep any wetter ingredients away from crackers.”
+Bear in mind to keep any wetter ingredients away from crackers.”

 Then, don’t let all that hard work go to waste.
 “Once done, spray with a fine oil spray before wrapping to keep it bright,” Andrew says.
 “Keep the meats covered with greaseproof paper and cool (ideally in the fridge) to prevent them drying out, and then get them out about 30-60 minutes before serving to allow them to come up to room temperature.”